dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 ## What the program does

+This program is used to calculate a student’s final mark using coursework and exam scores.
+It takes the two inputs, combines them equally, and produces one final result.

 This program calculates a student's final mark based on their coursework and exam marks, then assigns a grade.

 ## How it works